naruto0506/naruto0506/README.md

 - 👋 Hi, I’m @naruto0506
-- 👀 I’m interested in playing badminton
 - 🌱 I’m currently learning full-stack
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: money is not everything
+- ⚡ Fun fact: money is everything

 <!---
 naruto0506/naruto0506 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.